$d$-wave Surface Altermagnetism in Centrosymmetric Collinear Antiferromagnets: Abstract

 \section{Abstract}

-Broken inversion symmetry at the surfaces of centrosymmetric collinear antiferromagnets lifts the combined inversion and time-reversal symmetry ($PT$) and can generate nonrelativistic \textit{d}-wave spin splitting, termed surface altermagnetism.
+Broken inversion symmetry at the surfaces of centrosymmetric collinear antiferromagnets lifts combined inversion and time-reversal symmetry ($PT$) and can, in principle, enable nonrelativistic \textit{d}-wave spin splitting, termed surface altermagnetism.
 Combining symmetry analysis with first-principles calculations, we show that surface inversion breaking, while necessary, is not sufficient for this effect.
-Surface altermagnetism emerges only when the surface termination simultaneously breaks both $PT$ and translation--time-reversal symmetry ($tT$), thereby inducing magnetic sublattice inequivalence between antiferromagnetically coupled surface moments.
-We demonstrate this mechanism explicitly for the \textit{G}-type antiferromagnets V$_3$Al and BaMn$_2$Sb$_2$, and show that the same symmetry criterion applies broadly across distinct structural families of centrosymmetric antiferromagnets.
-These results establish a general, symmetry-based route to realizing robust, exchange-driven spin polarization at antiferromagnetic surfaces and interfaces.
+Surface altermagnetism emerges only when no antiunitary symmetry survives at the surface that exchanges the two antiferromagnetically coupled surface sublattices and enforces spin degeneracy.
+We demonstrate this mechanism explicitly for the centrosymmetric \textit{G}-type antiferromagnets V$_3$Al and BaMn$_2$Sb$_2$, and contrast it with MnPt, where a sublattice-exchanging symmetry survives at the surface in the form of translation--time-reversal symmetry ($tT$), thereby preserving spin degeneracy despite broken inversion symmetry.
+The mechanism is shown to apply across multiple classes of centrosymmetric antiferromagnets and remains robust against spin--orbit coupling, although relativistic spin mixing in heavier-element compounds may reduce the observable spin polarization.
+These results establish a symmetry-based route toward realizing robust nonrelativistic momentum-dependent spin polarization at antiferromagnetic surfaces and interfaces.